ESOF-423/FireBindex/docs/UserDocumentation.md

 ### Searching/Sorting/Filtering

 - Log into Bindex.tk as instructed above
-- When viewing an table of data (members, events, attendance, etc.), you can search and filter using the buttons on the top right of the table.
+- When viewing a table of data (members, events, attendance, etc.), you can search and filter using the buttons on the top right of the table.
   - The magnifying glass allows you to type in characters and the data in the table filters to only show rows that contain that data.
   - The cloud with the arrow allows you to download the table's data in csv (excel) format.
   - The printer allows you to print the table.